 Most of the time, a remote control won’t work because the batteries are dead.
 You need to buy spares and keep them in the house for emergencies.

-Also, it may not work because it is not paired to the ride on car.
+Also, it may not work because it is not paired with the ride-on car.

 It would be best if you found a replacement when it is no longer working.

 Can I Get a Replacement Remote Ride-on Car?